splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel8.md

 chmod +rx /usr/local/bin/dgoss
 ```

-* There are two main options for running SC4S via systemd, the choice of which largely depends on administrator preference and
+7. You can run SC4S using systemd in one of two ways, depending on administrator preference and
+orchestration methodology.
+These are not the only ways to run in a custom environment:
-orchestration methodology: 1) the `entrypoint.sh` script (identical to that used in the container) can be run directly via systemd,
+* Run the `entrypoint.sh` script (identical to that used in the container) directly using systemd.
-or 2) the script can be altered to preconfigure SC4S (after which only the syslog-ng are run via systemd).
-These
+* Alter the script to preconfigure SC4S, after which only the syslog-ng are run using systemd.
-are by no means the only ways to run BYOE -- as the name implies, the method you choose will be based on your custom needs.

-* To run the `entrypoint.sh` script directly in systemd, create the sc4s unit file ``/lib/systemd/system/sc4s.service`` and add the following
+8. To run the `entrypoint.sh` script directly in systemd, create the SC4S unit file ``/lib/systemd/system/sc4s.service`` and add the following:
-content:

 ```ini
 [Unit]